guckstift/ja/docs/doc.md

 	  declaration
 	* when a function uses a variable from an outer scope, all occurrences of the function name must appear after the variable declaration
-	* a named type can be used before its declaration, but only as the target type of a pointer type
+	* a named type can be used before or inside its own declaration, but only as the target type of a pointer type
 */

 var y = x; # error: x is declared later